StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 It is possible to use Git witha UI, but most developers use the command line.

 It can help to create a mental picture of what's happening when you're using git.
+One PCS student/TA used the image of a schoolbus.
+You can devise your own.
 This is one possible visual metaphor:

 <img alt="GitMentalImage" src="/images/GitMentalImage.jpg" width="300px">

 Think of folders and files as being stuck on clear piece of mylar.
 All active work is being done in the **working directory.**